Part of the business district on North Howe St., Southport's main street.

-Shops on S. Howe Street looking north, up from the Cape Fear River.
+Shops on S. Howe Street looking up from the Cape Fear River.

 Waterfront gift shop, a short walk from the Cape Fear River and Intracoastal Waterway.